Jtav1/dixcord-bot/README.md

 # dixcord-bot
  Discord Bot for the Dixon Cox Butte Preservation Society discord

- This isn't super complex or really even that good, it's just a pet project to make our group chat more interesting and fun.
+ This isn't super complex or really even that good, it's just a side project to make our group chat more interesting and fun.

 ## COMMANDS: